Darren Moore

 Darren Mark Moore (born 22 April 1974) is a professional football manager and former player who played as a centre-back.
-He is the manager of club Port Vale.
+He now coaches England U20.

 Moore was born in Birmingham, though represented Jamaica at international level.
 He began his club career with Torquay United, playing 124 competitive games between turning professional in 1992 and being sold to Doncaster Rovers in July 1995 for an initial fee of £65,000.
 He was named Doncaster's Player of the Year for the 1995–96 season before being sold to Bradford City for an initial fee of £195,000 in June 1997.
 He was promoted out of the First Division in 1998–99 and was named on the PFA Team of the Year, though was then forced out of the club and sold on to Portsmouth for £500,000 in November 1999.
 He spent two seasons with Pompey before being purchased by West Bromwich Albion for £750,000 in September 2001.
 He spent five years with West Brom, being named on the PFA Team of the Year during the club's First Division promotion campaigns in 2001–02 and 2003–04.
 He was sold to Derby County for an initial £300,000 in January 2006 and won a fourth promotion into the Premier League with victory in the 2007 play-off final.
 He signed with Barnsley in July 2008, where he would remain for two Championship seasons before he joined League Two side Burton Albion in May 2010.
 He retired in February 2012, scoring 38 goals in 668 league and cup appearances throughout a 20-year professional playing career.